Students for Justice in Palestine: Mission and organization

 The SJP's mission statement is to develop "a connected, disciplined movement that is equipped with the tools necessary to contribute to the fight for Palestinian liberation", with an emphasis on intersectionality.
 SJP chapters agree to guard against "homophobia, sexism, racism, bigotry, classism, colonialism, and discrimination of any form".

 The organization claims over 200 chapters nationwide, though this cannot be confirmed.

 Structure and funding

-The National Students for Justice in Palestine is sponsored by the Westchester People’s Action Committee (WESPAC) Foundation.
+The National Students for Justice in Palestine is sponsored by the Westchester People's Action Committee (WESPAC) Foundation.
 WESPAC also sponsors Adalah NY, International Jewish Anti-Zionist Network, Palestinian Feminist Collective, Palestine Freedom Project, and Within Our Lifetime.
-WESPAC does not disclose information about its donors, which include charity organizations such as Elias Foundation and Tides Foundation.
+WESPAC does not disclose information about its donors, which include organizations such as Elias Foundation and Tides Foundation.
 The Palestinian Solidarity Movement (PSM), the previous national hub organization, was sponsored by American Muslims for Palestine (AMP).

 At a hearing of the House Ways and Means Committee, author Jonathan Schanzer criticized the SJP and AMP for the AMP's links to several now-defunct charities the U.S. government shut down for alleged indirect funding of Hamas, including the Holy Land Foundation.